 In the end, Mesa agreed to settle the national origin discrimination lawsuit by paying $450,000 and furnish other relief required by a court-ordered consent decree.

 If you feel that your employer is discriminating against you based on your national origin (Mexican, Puerto Rican, Asian or even American), you may have a legal claim.
-To find out if you have a legal claim for national origin discrimination, your best option is to call the right attorney at (216) 291-4744 to schedule a free and confidential consultation.
-At The Spitz Law Firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
+To find out if you have a legal claim for national origin discrimination, your best option is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
+At Spitz, The Employee’s Law Firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.